 Step 1 – Reduce the Apple Cider

-In a small pot over medium-high heat, bring 1/2 cup (120 ml) apple cider to a boil.
+In a small pot over medium-high heat, bring 1/2 cup (120 ml) of apple cider to a boil.
 Boil until reduced to 1/4 cup (60 ml) and syrupy, about 3 – 5 minutes.
 Set aside to cool slightly.

 Step 2 – Mix Dry Ingredients